 4. Hosting remote Board meetings

-While we continue to monitor the situation, Strata Council meetings may continue to take place remotely if your Council chooses Bill 190, the COVID-19 Response and Reforms to Modernize Ontario Act, 2020 Schedule (5), meetings to be held by electronic means at the option of the Board.
+At this time, Condo Board meetings may continue to take place remotely if your Board chooses, as outlined in Bill 190, the COVID-19 Response and Reforms to Modernize Ontario Act, 2020 Schedule (5), meetings to be held by electronic means at the option of the Board.

 We’re flexible with our method of remote meeting delivery and prefer to find a medium where everyone feels comfortable!
-We love to hear how open our communities are with exploring online meetings – in fact, during a recent survey of our clients, 60% of them said they would consider virtual meetings, which is why our team has adapted to the needs of our clients and continues to offer online council meetings.
+We enjoyed hearing how our communities felt about online meetings - in fact, during a survey of Tribe clients, 60% of them said they would consider virtual meetings, which is why our team has adapted to the needs of our clients and continues to offer online council meetings.